cortexjs-legacy/the-handbook-of-cortex/your_first_module/write_code_as_nodejs.md

 |-- index.js           // module's entry point
 ```

 cortex.json is much like package.json in npm, it describes all the information about this package.
-For complete reference, see Chaptar 3.2 - About cortex.json.
+For complete reference, About cortex.json.

 ## 2. Install Dependencies